State Leadership Conference

 Putting such comprehensive care in a policy context, session chair Randy Phelps, PhD, noted that APA's Practice Directorate, of which he is deputy executive director and administrative director, has worked for more than a decade to integrate psychology into primary care and other health-care settings, building on recommendations made in 1996 by the APA Committee for the Advancement of Professional Practice's Primary Care Task Force.
 The advocacy efforts have involved creating tools to facilitate integration and reducing barriers to psychology's broad participation throughout the health-services delivery system.

-For example, said Phelps, the directorate pursued a multiyear advocacy effort to create health and behavior CPT codes (see "New codes give psychologists more treatment flexibility"), which took effect in 2002.
+For example, said Phelps, the directorate pursued a multiyear advocacy effort to create health and behavior CPT codes, which took effect in 2002.
 The codes enabled billing for psychological services provided to patients with a physical health diagnosis.
 The directorate also has facilitated demonstration projects that integrate psychological and physical health-services delivery, for example, in treating breast cancer and cardiovascular disease.
 In addition, the directorate successfully placed an APA Fellow in the U.S. Department of Health and Human Services Primary Care Policy Fellowship in all eight years of the program thus far.